 Enjoy Pioneer Mountains Scenic Byway trails, fishing, hot springs, scenic drives and cultural resources.
 For instance, the Elkhorn Mine and Coolidge Ghost Town, monuments and interpretive sites along the byway tell travelers about the natural features and some of the interesting history of the area.

-General Host Duties Include:
+General Host Duties:

 Be a courteous professional and friendly host to Forest visitors while representing the Agency.

 Provide visitor information including recreational opportunities, food storage rules and regulations.

 Monitor fee compliance.
 (No fee collection duties required.)

 Hosts shall be available from approximately May 15th through October 1st, with an option to extend the season on either or both ends if desired.
 A full season commitment is required.
 Hosts volunteer five days a week, which includes weekends and holidays.
 A typical schedule 20-40 hours per week, 4-8 hours per day, primarily during both the morning and afternoon daylight hours to greet visitors and to conduct fee compliance checks.
 The Forest Service will coordinate with the host regarding the time of day to complete maintenance duties.
 Days off will be mid-week on Tuesday/Wednesday or Wednesday/Thursday to ensure coverage during the busiest visitation periods.
 The host is not required to stay on site during days off.

 Nearby services include: grocery stores, gas, laundry, restaurants, hospital, and a post office are available in the town of Dillon (1-hour drive from Crystal Park).